 After divestment, it is common to want to reallocate your newly freed-up funds.
-There are two ways that you could continue to deal on financial markets; reinvest the funds, or speculate on the future price of a market.
+There is a way that you could continue to deal on financial markets; speculate on the future price of a market.

-To trade shares instead, you can use IG’s spread betting or CFD offerings.
+To trade shares , you can use IG’s CFD offerings.
 You wouldn’t own the shares outright or benefit from any dividends, but you would benefit from leverage – this enables you to open a position with just a small initial deposit.
 Leverage can make capital go further and open up a greater range of market opportunities.
 It’s important to remember that although leverage magnifies profits, it can also magnify losses.

-Whether you decide to invest or speculate on shares after divestment, you’d need to:
+If you decide to speculate on shares after divestment, you’d need to:

 Short-selling a stock